Submission Deadline: September 25, 2019

 Selection & Presentation

 The ACSA Awards Committee shall recommend to the ACSA board for approval no more than four projects for this award per year.
 The Committee, in any year, may choose not to bestow the Collaborative Practice Award.
-The ACSA president shall present recipients with a certificate during the ACSA Annual Meeting.
+ACSA shall present recipients with a certificate during the ACSA Annual Meeting and recipients will have the opportunity to present their work.

 + Past Recipients